eduardosilva/entity-framework-guide/README.md

                        		        .Min(h => (DateTime?)h.StartDate) ??
 DateTime.Today;
 ```

-* Paged queries with one or two calls.
+* Use paged queries with one or two calls to improve performance.

 ```c#
 // two calls in the database